jivimberg/jivimberg.github.io/source/_posts/2014-10-12-notes-on-api-design.markdown

 comments: true
 categories: ["Software Design"]
 ---
 This is from a presentation I gave at work about how to design APIs that don't suck.
-You can download the whole presentation from [here]
+You can download the whole presentation from [here][1]

 <!-- more -->

-##3 aspects of a good API##
+## 3 aspects of a good API

 {% img left /images/posts/2014-10-12/Discoverability.jpg 250 'Discoverability' %}